 What Causes Sodium Nitrite Toxicity?

 The amount of sodium nitrite that’s considered toxic is different for each person.
+The quantity used normally in food processing is not sufficient to poison you.

 It’s rare that someone will swallow sodium nitrite by mistake.
 Most of the time, poisonings from this substance are on purpose.

-High levels of it can lower the ability for your red blood cells to move oxygen.
+High levels of it can lower the ability of your red blood cells to move oxygen.
 Doctors refer to this harmful condition as methemoglobinemia.
 This can affect your ability to breathe, which can cause you to collapse.
 Very high levels of sodium nitrite can kill you.

 Sodium nitrite can also harm you if you inhale it or if it’s soaked up through your skin.
 It can irritate your eyes, skin, nose, and throat.